gravitee-io/gravitee-platform-docs/docs/gravitee-cloud/guides/monitor-and-check-health-of-installations.md

 ## Introduction

-Installations that are registered with Gravitee Cloud (GC) will report valuable information, including configuration of the installation, list of nodes, plugins, and also some regular updates regarding their health status.
+Installations that are registered with Gravitee Cockpit (GC) will report valuable information, including configuration of the installation, list of nodes, plugins, and also some regular updates regarding their health status.

 ### Nodes